Taking Political Action Through Writing Letters and Emails

 Planning Your Letter or Email

 Ironically, to write most effectively, you should consider and mention the needs of your readers.
-Grab reader attention right away by giving useful details about your concern that are interesting, informative, or important to them and their needs.
+Grab reader attention by giving useful details about your concern that are interesting, informative, or important to them and their needs.

 If you’re trying to influence attitudes, opinions, or behavior, try to link your information to things your readers may already know or believe.
 And emphasize how your ideas can help your readers or people important to them.